 1. Preach better sermons.
 As your sermons go, so goes your church.
 Sermons are the primary thing that can keep or drive people away from your church, so if your church isn’t growing, start with the preaching.
 This is something I’ve written extensively on because of how important the sermon is.
 There are 3 cardinal sins of preaching to avoid, 7 keys to a transformative sermon and 5 practical ways to preach to the non-believers in your audience.
 Tweak something in your sermon: tell more personal stories, start preaching in series, learn how to build tension into your message.
 Do something different next week and see what happens.
 Websites like Preaching Donkey are dedicated to helping you preach better sermons, so change something!

-3. Give your children’s ministry a face lift.
+2. Dress down.
+The people you’re trying to reach outside the church, the ones currently lost and on the road to hell, don’t see dressing formally as a sign of respect and honor to God.
+They see it as a barrier, something that keeps the church separate from the culture around it.
+Instead of how your church dresses being a wall keeping people out, you can decide to turn how you dress into a bridge.
+Decide as a church that everyone will start dressing more casually, not in disrespect towards God but in complete respect for God’s lost children that He wants you to reach.
+That means start wearing jeans to church.
+Dress more informally and see how the culture becomes more inviting.3.
+Give your children’s ministry a face lift.
 Your children’s and preschool ministry should be the best staffed and best funded ministries in your church.
 Period.
 Do you want to see growth happen in your church, especially with young families?
 Give your children’s ministry a face lift.
 Take some of that rainy day money your church has and remodel the children’s area.
 Hire a consultant if you need to.
 Believe me, if you create an inviting children’s space and staff it with your best church volunteers, kids will literally drag their parents to church.
 Parents will come to your church if their kids want to come.
 So create something the kids want to come to.

 4. Start an addiction ministry.
 If you want to get back to the frontlines of ministry, start a ministry that helps people overcome addictions (Celebrate Recovery is a great program to partner with).
 Addiction and recovery ministries are the fastest growth areas in the church world because people are struggling with addictions at a faster rate than churches can keep up with.
 If you build and champion a first-class addiction ministry, you’ll have non-churched folks beating down the doors (and bringing their friends) to your church.